AbduEhab/Fast-Neural-Network/README.md

 This library is still in its early development stages, and the current version is in the beta stage and will jump to a 1.0.0 version once stack-based allocations are implemented.
 Contributions and feedback are welcome, but please be aware that the internal structure may undergo significant changes as the library matures.

-> It is highly recomended to use V7.0+ as I reworked the current algorithm to increase speed and negate any stochastic behavior resulting from some logical errors that were present.
+> It is highly recomended to use V0.7.0 or further as I reworked the current algorithm to increase speed and negate any stochastic behavior resulting from some logical errors that were present.

 ## Features